HackYourFuture/databases/Week2/README.md

 A pair of tables bears a one-to-one relationship when a single record in the first table is related to only one record in the second table, and a single record in the second table is related to only one record in the first table.
-To implement this relationship, we should put a foreign key in One side that is referring to another One side.

-For example, each teacher has a specific compensation for himself (Not more than one as a teacher) and each compensation only belongs to one (and just one) teacher.
-So there is a One-to_one relationship between entity teacher and entity compensation.
+For example: each teacher has a personal account and a personal inbox (not more than one per account) and each inbox only belongs to a single account.
+So there is a One-to-One relationship between entity account and entity inbox.

 ### Many-to-One (1-M)